WeijunDeng/Zabel/README.md

 ruby test/one.rb test/todo/modulemap_file/Podfile
 ```

-## TODO

-- support more projects and targets, not only Pods
-- support and test more clang arguments
-- support intermediate cache such as .o and .gcno
-- try to support local development
-- try to support remote cache server

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/WeijunDeng/Zabel.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.